tiacsys/bridle/doc/lpnb/gs_programming.rst

    :local:
    :depth: 2

-The recommended way of building and programming an |LPNB| sample is to use ... t.b.d.
+The recommended way of building and programming an |BRIDLE| sample is to use ... t.b.d.
 (TBD) IDE.

 .. .. note:: See :ref:`precompiled_fw` and :ref:`building_pgming` for